DataTables/DataTables/Readme.md

 > To enhance the accessibility of data in HTML tables.

-To met this goal, DataTables is developed with two distinct groups of users in mind:
+To meet this goal, DataTables is developed with two distinct groups of users in mind:

 * You the developers using DataTables.
 For developers DataTables provides a wide array of options for how data should be obtained, displayed and acted upon, along with an extensive API for accessing and manipulating the table.